FAQS

 • How do I know which carbon credits providers are reliable?

-Only credits from projects accredited by third parties according to internationally recognised standards should be considered.
-All ICROA’s Accredited organisations (including carbon credits providers) adhere to ICROA’s Code of Best Practice and therefore, the highest environmental integrity and quality in the voluntary carbon market.
-The ICROA Accreditation Label certifies that the company is compliant with the ICROA Code through an annual cycle of third-party audits.
+All ICROA Approved organisations adhere to ICROA’s Code of Best Practice and therefore, the highest environmental integrity and quality in the voluntary carbon market.
+The ICROA Approval Label certifies that the company is compliant with the ICROA Code through an annual cycle of third-party audits.

 • How much does carbon offsetting cost?